Below are brief descriptions of the various eye conditions we commonly see and treat at Vision Rehabilitation Associates in Northfield.

 There are many different types of eye conditions that could be affecting your eyesight or could have long-term consequences if not treated properly or promptly.
 We list some of the more common conditions below.
 If you think you or someone in your family has one of these conditions, please contact Vision Rehabilitation Associates in Northfield for an exam and recommendations.

-Lazy eye, medically known as amblyopia, is a loss or lack of development of vision, usually in one eye.
+A lazy eye, medically known as amblyopia, is a loss or lack of development of vision, usually in one eye.
 This degenerative process usually begins with an inherited condition and appears during infancy or early childhood.
-Lazy eye needs to be diagnosed between birth and early school age since it is during this period that the brain “chooses” its visual pathway and may ignore the weaker eye permanently.
+A lazy eye needs to be diagnosed between birth and early school age since it is during this period that the brain “chooses” its visual pathway and may ignore the weaker eye permanently.

-Lazy eye is not always easy to recognize since a child with worse vision in one eye does not necessarily have lazy eye.
+A lazy eye is not always easy to recognize since a child with worse vision in one eye does not necessarily have a lazy eye.
 Because of this, it is recommended that all children, including those with no symptoms, have a comprehensive eye examination by the age of three and sooner if there is a family history of any eye condition or disease.
-If you suspect a problem, or need to set up your child’s first eye examination, contact Vision Rehabilitation Associates to set up an appointment.
+If you suspect a problem or need to set up your child’s first eye examination, contact Vision Rehabilitation Associates to set up an appointment.

 A cataract is a clouding of the eye’s normally clear lens, which leads to a progressive blurring or dimming of vision.
 It is the world’s leading cause of blindness and among the most common conditions related to aging – by age 65, you have a 50 percent chance of developing a cataract, and, by age 75, it jumps to 70 percent.